wattahay/cli-game-scripts/README.md

 The game has no breaks or saves (yet).
 You can press pause wit 'p'.
 You have a brief, passing chance to press 'tab' for settings changes before/after each level.

 * **Beasts** are red 'H's
-	* Beasts can be squished using regular green blocks
+	* Beasts can be crushed using regular green blocks
 * **Monsters** are double-lined red 'H's
-	* Monsters must be squished right against yellow or orange blocks
+	* Monsters must be crushed right against yellow or orange blocks
+   	* When monsters swarm around you, then eggs gain chances to appear in the distance
 * **Eggs** hatch into monsters
 	* **To kill eggs**, they must be pushed into yellow/orange blocks, using green blocks
 	* New eggs might appear in the distance when Monsters swarm around you